 It’s the very first impression you give to potential employers, recruiters, and it’s the single most important element of the job application process where you’ll list all your relevant job experience, accomplishments – not to mention your best qualities as an employee.
 It’s also one of the only ways you can secure an interview.

 You only have a few seconds to make a first impression.

 Forbes reported that recruiters spend only 6.28 seconds when looking at resumes.
-And you have a lot to accomplish in that small window of time: You have to convince a hiring manager that you’re not only qualified for the job, but you’re the one and only person who can do it.
-To make them want to pick up the phone to learn more about you, keep your resume brief, exciting and engaging from the first line.
+You have a lot to accomplish in that small window of time: You have to convince a hiring manager that you’re not only qualified for the job, but you’re the one and only person who can do it.
+Make them want to pick up the phone to learn more about you, keep your resume brief, exciting and engaging from the first line.